 May be too small for adult meals

-An insulated thermos is the best way to tote hot soup, stew, or chili to work, school, and beyond.
-This size holds about 1.5 cups of food for the perfect lunch portion.
-Not to mention, the wide mouth makes it easy to fill and eat out of.
+An insulated Thermos is the best way to tote hot soup, stew, or chili to work, school, and beyond.
+This size holds 10 ounces or 1.25 cups of food for the perfect midday portion.
+Not to mention, the wide mouth makes it easy to fill and eat out of at lunch.

 Designed with vacuum-insulation technology, this container is especially good at maintaining food temperature.
 It’s made from durable stainless steel and will last for many years.
 To maximize the time hot food will remain hot, Morford suggests pouring boiling water into the Thermos to preheat it before adding your steaming hot lunch.

-While it's safe to wash the Thermos of the top rack of the dishwasher, our tester chose to handwash the Thermos to help retain the finish of the container.
-They found that cleaning out the Thermos lid was a little tedious, requiring you to remove the gasket from the lid to really get all of the food and liquid out.
+While it's safe to wash the Thermos in the top rack of the dishwasher, our tester chose to hand-wash the Thermos to help retain the finish of the container.
+However, the tester found that cleaning out the Thermos lid was a little tedious, requiring you to remove the gasket from the lid to really get all of the food and liquid out.

-This Thermos is available in a range of colors and styles.
-Kids can choose from designs that show their favorite characters, including Trolls or the sisters from Frozen.
+The Thermos FUNtainer is available in various colors, patterns, and styles.
+Kids can choose from designs that show their favorite characters, including Batman or the sisters from "Frozen."

 Best for Kids: Wildkin Insulated Lunch Box